 Guest blogging is how collaboration in the Blogosphere works.

 Either accepting guest posts from other bloggers or guest posting at other blogs is one great way to collaborate on content between blogs that share similar audiences.
-The one major reason accepting guest posts would be beneficial to you would be that you can generate new content in the process when you get too busy to write at some point of the week.
+The one major reason accepting guest posts would be beneficial to you would be that you can generate new content in the process when you get too busy to write off the week.

 Teaming up with other beginner bloggers or to find suitable authors from your early subscribers is one great way to build relationships for your blog and brand.
 Guest posts could help your blog generate relevant and interesting content while allowing you to tackle the most important articles that define your blog.

-Although some people are skeptical about accepting guest posts, a thorough screening of the incoming posts would get you quality content that bloggers love to share.
+Although some people are sceptical about accepting guest posts, a thorough screening of the incoming posts would get you quality content that bloggers love to share.

 If you are working a full-time day job, there is a high probability that you are not working on your blog during work!